 Biography

-Claire Havenhill is a printmaker, fiber, and mixed-media artist from Southern California.
-Though a lover of all printmaking processes, she has special intrigue in traditional stone lithography, toned cyanotype, and combining print with her natural dye practice.
-Claire currently resides in Fort Collins, Colorado where she is pursuing a BFA in Printmaking and Certificate of Art at Colorado State University, set to graduate in Fall 2025.
-After undergrad, she aspires to continue taking steps towards teaching printmaking at the college level or working at a limited edition print publishing studio.
+Claire Havenhill is a printmaker, lithographer, and mixed-media artist from Southern California who currently lives and works in Fort Collins, Colorado.
+Though a lover of all printmaking processes, she has special intrigue in traditional stone lithography, toned cyanotype processes, and combining printmaking with her natural dye practice.
+Claire is a recent graduate from Colorado State University, holding a BFA in Printmaking and Certificate of Art History (2025).
+In coming years, she intends to continue her education and pursue an MFA in Art, aspiring to teach printmaking at the college level or work at a limited edition print publishing studio.
+In the meantime, Claire is working to build her oeuvre and continues to exhibit her work in regional and national art exhibitions while working as a (printmaking) teaching assistant and assistant manager for a local art gallery.

 Artist Statement